What We Do

 An outdoor lending library helps get more books into the hands of our students and adds to the vibrancy of the street adjacent to the school.
 Ongoing time and cost to the PTA is minimal.

-This project involves minimal expenses, as we already have the library: Toward the end of the 2023-24 school year, the PTA purchased a discounted outdoor lending library with Scholastic Rewards incentives that were about to expire.
+This project involves minimal expenses, as we already have the library box: Toward the end of the 2023-24 school year, the PTA purchased a discounted outdoor lending library with Scholastic Rewards incentives that were about to expire.
 However, because of end-of-year commitments — especially the PS 111 Carnival — we were not able to install it at the time.